 Double Entry Accounting

-According to the dual aspect principle, a business is a separate independent entity, double entry accounting system includes receiving benefits from some sources and giving it to some others.
+According to the dual aspect principle of accounting, business is a separate independent entity.
+Double entry accounting system includes receiving benefits from some sources and giving it to some others.
 Benefits received and benefits provided should always match and balance out.

-Every transaction will have two aspects, a debit and a credit, of equal amounts.
-Every business transaction will have 2 effects.
-In the case that there are more than two accounts involved in a transaction, the total of debit entries must be equal to the total of credit entries.
+Every transaction has two aspects debit and credit; two equal amounts.
+Every business transaction has 2 effects.
+In the case when there are multiple accounts involved (compound journal entry), the total of debit entries must be equal to the total of credit entries.

 Every transaction has 2 sides: